systemd/systemd/docs/USER_RECORD.md

 user record with a realm set is never compatible (for the purpose of updates, see above) with a user record without one set, even if the `userName` field matches.

+`blobDirectory` → The absolute path to a world-readable copy of the user's blob directory.
+See [Blob Directories](USER_RECORD_BLOB_DIRS.md) for more details.

+`blobManifest` → An object, which maps valid blob directory filenames (see [Blob Directories](USER_RECORD_BLOB_DIRS.md) for requirements) to SHA256 hashes formatted as hex strings.
+This exists for the purpose of including the contents of the blob directory in the record's signature.
+Managers that support blob directories and utilize signed user records (like `systemd-homed`) should use this field to verify the contents of the blob directory whenever appropriate.

 `realName` → The real name of the user, a string.
 This should contain the user's real ("human") name, and corresponds loosely to the GECOS field of classic UNIX user records.
 When converting a `struct passwd` to a JSON user